 A. Prior to the sale of CXR-AJ in February 2016, the Company determined it needed to increased its reserve to satisfy and discharge all known, potential, or contingent debts, obligations, and liabilities of the Company by approximately $3.6 million to cover additional liabilities in the event CXR-AJ was not sold.

-Increasing this reserve had the effect of reducing the previously anticipated initial liquidation distribution to EMRISE stockholders from a range of $0.95 to $1.00 per share to a revised initial distribution of $0.75 per share.
+Increasing this reserve had the effect of reducing the previously anticipated initial Distribution to EMRISE stockholders from a range of $0.95 to $1.00 per share to a revised initial distribution of $0.75 per share.

 6. After the initial distribution was made, what would the balance of the Company’s reserve have been to satisfy and discharge all known, potential, or contingent debts, obligations, and liabilities of the Company?

-A. Subsequent to the Company's pursuit of strategic alternatives for CXR-AJ, including discussions with many parties concerning the sale of that business, on February 18, 2016, EMRISE completed the sale of all of the issued and outstanding stock of CXR-AJ to Carmine T. and Georgeann Oliva (the “Transaction”).
+A. On February 18, 2016, EMRISE completed the sale of all of the issued and outstanding stock of CXR-AJ to Carmine T. and Georgeann Oliva (the “Transaction”).
 Full details of the Transaction can be found by referring to the news release disseminated on February 18, 2016, that announced the sale of CXR-AJ, and the Form 8-K filed with the Securities and Exchange Commission (SEC) on February 22, 2016.
 The Form 8-K includes copies of the Stock Purchase Agreement, the Promissory Note, and the news release all dated February 18, 2016.

 A. In connection with the Company’s filing of a Certificate of Dissolution, the Company ceased trading on the OTC marketplace’s OTCQB, closed its stock transfer books, and discontinued recording transfers of the Company’s common stock, as of the close of business on July 7, 2015.
 Accordingly, certificates representing shares of common stock of the Company are not assignable or transferable on the books of the Company except by will, intestate succession, or operation of law.